 Besides new nurses, experienced nurses nearing retirement are seeking employment outside traditional hospital settings.
 Some are interested in nursing home jobs, and others choose hospice duties.
-These new roles are considered the “new natural progression” in the nursing industry.
+These new roles are considered the “new natural progression” in the nursing industry, job outlook.

 While working with a healthcare recruiter, a nurse is likely to find satisfactory employment that fulfills individual career goals.
 It is a smart way to gain benefits and a flexible schedule.
 No matter where it leads, a person will be able to enjoy a rewarding nursing career throughout the field.